riceissa/issarice.com/pages/information-for-high-school-students.md

 # Extracurriculars

-- It's very difficult to completely ignore the mainstream approach, especially if one lacks imaginative/creative approaches (I think this leads many people to think that doing sports, practicing an instrument, becoming a club leader, etc., are the best use of one's extracurricular time, or even *necessary* to enusre success in college applications, etc.)
+- It's very difficult to completely ignore the mainstream approach, especially if one lacks imaginative/creative approaches (I think this leads many people to think that doing sports, practicing an instrument, becoming a club leader, etc., are the best use of one's extracurricular time, or even *necessary* to ensure success in college applications, etc.)

-- If one wants to attend an elite college (and there are quite a few good reasons for doing so), then following this path may be a good idea (though still, it's always importatn to distinguish oneself)
+- If one wants to attend an elite college (and there are quite a few good reasons for doing so), then following this path may be a good idea (though still, it's always important to distinguish oneself)

-- If one lives in Washington state, then the early entrace program at UW can be a very good option.
-Even if one does not enroll in this program, UW is generally accepted to be a decent school (though what you do there is most important)

 # Doing something important